 8. Neemrana Deo Bagh

 Neemrana Deo Bagh is a heritage 17th-18th century hotel in Gwalior city with Maratha temples.
 The hotel has 15 rooms spread across 5 wings, facing a Nau Bagh, a garden chequered into nine parts.
 It is said to be the only garden hotel in Gwalior by the owner.
 It is situated near Janaktal on the Agra-Mumbai highway, Bahodapur, Gwalior.

 9. Rani Laxmi Bai Samadhi Sthal

 The Queen of Jhansi – Maharani Laxmi Bai was an Indian queen of the Maratha princely state of Jhansi.
 She was one of the leading figures of the Indian Rebellion of 1857 and became a symbol of resistance to the British Raj for Indian nationalists.
 Rani Laxmi Bai died in Gwalior fighting the battle against British Raj.
 Her tomb is in the Phool Bagh area of Gwalior commonly referred to as Rani Laxmi Bai Samadhi Sthal.

 That’s it friends.
 The above are the top 9 reasons why you must visit Gwalior once in your lifetime.
 I am sure you guys are pretty convinced now.

-Also Read: Top 40 Amazing Places to Visit in Gwalior
+Also Read: Top 40 Amazing Places to Visit Near Gwalior